PanDAWMS/panda-docs/docs/source/installation/server.rst

 .. prompt:: bash $, auto

  $ # start
- $ /sbin/service httpd-pandasrv start
+ $ systemctl start panda.service

  $ # stop
- $ /sbin/service httpd-pandasrv stop
+ $ systemctl stop panda.service

 There should be log files in the ``logdir``.
 If httpd doesn't get started there could be clues in ``panda_server_error_log``.